wtanaka/drupal-sphinxsearch/README.txt

 In no particular order...

-- Re-work the way search matching method are implemented.
+- Re-work the way search matching methods are implemented.
 There might be options for users to select between "search all", "search any", "search phrase" or "boolean search".